cometbroom/quiz-your-future/README.md

 - [x] (could have) A user can "skip" the question and learn the correct answer, this forfeits the question
 - [x] (could have) Transition between pages or question look fancy like TypeForm for example

+## Development

+`npm start` to start watching on localhost:8080
+`npm run build` to build into build/ directory.

 ## MindMap

 ![Mindmap of code with flow chart style](./githubAssets/quizApp_mind_map.jpeg "MindMap of code")